MarcelineVQ/SP_SwingTimer/README.md

 	/st
 	/swingtimer

-### SLAM MACRO.txt
+### Macros.txt

-This spammable macro will only cast Slam if the swing timer has just been reset after an auto attack.
+* Slam: This spammable macro will only cast Slam if the swing timer has just been reset after an auto attack.
+* Heroic Strike: This macro (which must be spammed) will use and then dequeue heroic strike before it lands.